kreisklasse/HomeAssistant/README.md

-# New Updates will only be postet at https://gitlab.com/mikebutton
+# New Updates will only be postet at https://github.com/kreisklasse/HAssOS-Configuration/tree/master
-## For Home-Assistant files Visit me there: https://gitlab.com/mikebutton/homeassistant-files

 # HomeAssistant